top of page

 • Jan 7

-Robotics and automation are shifting toward a new design philosophy: machines must be lighter, modular, easily reconfigurable, and far quicker to deploy.
-At the same time, customers are demanding shorter development cycles, flexible automation cells, and systems that can adapt as their production needs evolve.
-This pressure has pushed engineering teams to embrace digital manufacturing workflows, particularly industrial 3D printing, as a core enabler of modular design and RMS architectures.
+Robotics and automation are shifting toward a new design philosophy.
+Machines must be lighter, modular, easily reconfigurable, and quicker to deploy.
+At the same time, customers demand shorter development cycles, flexible automation cells, and systems that adapt to evolving production needs.
+This pressure has pushed engineering teams to embrace digital manufacturing workflows.
+Industrial 3D printing is a core enabler of modular design and reconfigurable manufacturing systems (RMS).

 Why Modular Engineering Is Becoming the New Standard

-Modern robotics platforms are moving away from bespoke, monolithic machines and toward standardized, swappable subassemblies.
+Modern robotics platforms are moving away from bespoke, monolithic machines.
+They are transitioning to standardized, swappable subassemblies.

 • Interchangeable gripper modules